chrisgrieser/obsidian-smarter-paste/README.md

 ℹ️ *Note that __Pasta Copinara__ respects the core Obsidian setting `Auto Convert HTML`, meaning that the following modifications will not take place when the setting is disabled.*
 - Messages copypasted from the Discord app will be cleaned up.
 If the timestamp contains a relative date in English ("Today at…"), it will be replaced by the absolute date.
 - Tweets copied from the Twitter website will be cleaned up.

+## Commands added
+- `Paste as Plain Text`: Utility Command which pastes the clipboard content as plain text and without any modifications.

 ## Limitations
 The plugin only works with the standard pasting (`cmd/ctrl + v`), and not with the pasting in vim normal mode (`p`/`P`).
 Pasting with `cmd/ctrl + v` in normal or insert mode does work though.